fedosejev/how-react-components-communicate/README.md

-# Example of how React.js components communicate between each other.
+# Example of how React.js components communicate between each other

++ See it in action: http://fedosejev.github.io/how-react-components-communicate/

 ## Install